hackrack/javascript/other/agreement_summary.md

     - Solution videos will be posted online for you to follow
     - You are only exempt from this if you received a perfect score on Friday's assessment
   - Breaking any of these rules will earn you a strike.

+- **Course Feedback**

+  - Students are required to fill out short feedback forms **after every class**.
+Be honest in your feedback as we will use it to make sure we are providing the best prep experience possible.
+Feedback for a session is due by 6:00pm the next day.
+Set an alarm to remind yourself or fill out the feedback as soon as the session ends.
+    - To fill out feedback, log into [progress tracker][progress-tracker].
+Log in with your email address, your default password is **password**

 - **Post-Course**
   - Failing to respond to an email from App Academy in 48 hours will earn you a strike.